I am pleased to announce that I will be joining the department of statistics at Wharton/UPenn this fall as an assistant professor.

 - Markov chain Monte Carlo and scalable Bayesian computation

 I also do a lot of applied/methodological work, especially in

+I am a Ph.D. alumnus of the Department of Statistical Science at Duke and an alum of Amherst College.
 I am a statistical consultant for HRDAG and have been a data science advisor/consultant for DataPad, eBay, and Treasure Data.
 I have also collaborated with MaxPoint Interactive.

 I spent most of 2011 living in Rio de Janeiro, Brazil and traveling in South America and Europe.